startup-systems/mashup/README.md

 # Mashup project

+This is a fairly basic mashup that uses the google maps direction api to provid random directions from one arby's to another.

+bootstrap cdn is used.

 This project is open-ended!
 Requirements:

+Directions:

 * Build a site that uses data from at least one external API in an interesting, interactive way.
 * Replace this README with a description of the project.